onlyquake/xonotic-wiki/Archive/Compiling_In_Windows.markdown

     ./all compile

-This will compile fteqcc (which is a compiler for the QuakeC language), then the game code using fteqcc, then the DarkPlaces engine.
+This will compile gmqcc (which is a compiler for the QuakeC language), then the game code using gmqcc, then the DarkPlaces engine.

 This step can take a few minutes, so be patient!
 When it’s over, check the last few lines to see if it reports any errors.